yujika/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
+The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as ing rate.

 To train the model, I used the following
 - Added drop out layer with 0.35 probability to prevent over fitting, because default LeNet works almost OK but it was over fitted.